Occasionally when I’m bored, I’ll search the web for past friends, girlfriends, teachers, or employer news. Sometimes I find a heart-warming nugget.

 Last night I stumbled upon a Facebook group about my elementary school, West End Elementary.
 It had do-you-remember posts about teachers, some of which spilled over into discussions about junior high and high school.
 And class photos.
 And who-else-remembers? threads.
 (I attended from 1962 — 1969.)

 I saw names I hadn’t seen in decades.
 Fun!
-I enjoyed the universality of cherishing old memories.
-I think most enjoy it if their childhood was decent and devoid of horror or extreme loss.
+I cherish the old memories.

 But I also noted that virtually every kid’s and teacher’s face was white.
 No Asian faces.
 No black faces.
 No disabilities.
 Just white.
-(The rare dark-skinned Italian or Latino kids were Anglicized in appearance.)
-Every teacher and kid were seemingly straight, whether truly or not.
+(The rare dark-skinned Italian or Latino kids had an Anglicized appearance.)
+Everyone was straight and monogamous — whether truly or not.

 No time is perfect.
 But that doesn’t mean we shouldn’t reflect, regret, and try to be better.